Saint-Honoré-de-Shenley

 Saint-Honoré-de-Shenley is a municipality in the Beauce-Sartigan Regional County Municipality in the Chaudière-Appalaches region of Quebec, Canada.
 Its population is 1,555 as of 2021.

 The municipality was created in 2000 after the merger of the parish municipality of Saint-Honoré and the township municipality of Shenley.
 It is named after Honoré Desruisseaux, the first reverend of the parish in 1869, and the village of Shenley, Hertfordshire in England.

+Demographics

+Language

+French is by far the most widely spoken language, therefore, the municipality recognizes French as an official language for formal and informal use.